CookiePLMonster/CookiePLMonster.github.io/_posts/2020-04-26-dxhr-dc-gold-filter.md

 ***

-For those interested,
-full source code of the mod has been published on GitHub, so it can be freely used as a point of reference: \\
+For those interested, the full source code of the mod has been published on GitHub, so it can be freely used as a point of reference: \\
 <a href="https://github.com/CookiePLMonster/DXHRDC-GFX" class="button github" role="button" target="_blank">{{ site.theme_settings.github_icon }} See source on GitHub</a>